MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/app-studio-overview.md

 This section allows you to add a connector to your app.
 If you already have registered an Office 365 connector, choose *Set up* and enter the name and ID of the connector.
 If you want a new connector click *Register* to be taken to the Connector Developer Dashboard in your browser.

 > [!NOTE]
-> App customization enables admins to modify the look-and-feel of apps loaded through bots, messaging extensions, tabs and connectors.
-For example, the Team admin customizes the name of an app from *Contoso* to *Contoso Agent*, then the app will appear with the new name *Contoso Agent* to users.
-However, if you load the app through a connector page then it will still show the name of the app as *Contoso*.
+> App customization enables admins to change the look-and-feel of the apps loaded through bots, messaging extensions, tabs, and connectors.
+For example, if the Team admin customizes the name of an app from *Contoso* to *Contoso Agent*, then the app will appear with the new name *Contoso Agent* to users.
 For more information, see [customize apps in Microsoft Teams](/MicrosoftTeams/customize-apps).
+> As a best practice, you must provide customization guidelines for app users and customers to follow when customizing your app.

 ##### Messaging Extensions